 This salmon is super easy to make.
 Below I’m showing you how to make it as a sheet pan dinner, but you can also grill it or bake it without the veggies.
 I’ve included instructions on that below.

-First – chop potatoes, coat with olive oil and bake for 20 minutes.
+- Chop potatoes, coat with olive oil and bake for 20 minutes.
 Potatoes need longer to cook!

 You can check to see if salmon is done with a thermometer.
 Salmon should be cooked to an internal temperature of 145 degrees.